Homeless Emergency Action Team

-The Homeless Emergency Action Team (HEAT) was announced on December 9, 2008 by Vancouver Mayor Gregor Robertson to assist Vancouver’s homeless citizens during an extremely cold winter.
+The Homeless Emergency Action Team (HEAT) was announced on December 9, 2008 by Vancouver Mayor Gregor Robertson to assist Vancouver's homeless citizens during an extremely cold winter.
 It created the controversial HEAT Shelters.

 Composition

-The team was chaired by Mayor Gregor Robertson, and was composed of elected officials and housing stakeholders.
+The team was chaired by former Mayor Gregor Robertson, and was composed of elected officials and housing stakeholders.

 Elected members

 The three publicly elected members of the team were: